pimcore/studio-backend-bundle/doc/10_Extending_Studio/01_Endpoints.md

 # Extending Endpoints

+Endpoints can be added at any given point.
+In order to show up in the OpenApi documentation you need to add the according OpenApi attributes.
+This secures that the endpoint is documented and can be used by other developers.
+We are using the OpenApi standards for the documentation.

+## How to add a custom endpoint

 To add a custom endpoint to the Pimcore Studio Backend you need to implement it like the following:

 - Extend from AbstractApiController